lquesada/BattleBot-FlamingFox/README.md

 	$ make

-The Makefile also contains sections for reading from a microcontroller, writing a microcontroller, and erasing a microcontroller using a SMT_1 recorder or similar.
+The Makefile also contains sections for reading from a microcontroller, writing a microcontroller, and erasing a microcontroller using a SMT1 burner or similar.